malteafg/dotfiles/README.md

 Dotfiles
 =================
-A repository with configuration files and scripts that i use.
+A repository with configuration files and scripts that I use.
 Managed using [Dotbot][dotbot].
 Based on [dotfiles_template][template].

 License